Pet Photographer: Create a Data Filtering Module

 • If the boolean is true, the function will call the vision service to get detections and return the image if the color is .
 Otherwise, it will raise the ErrNoCaptureToStore error.

-For more information, see Define a new resource model.
+For more information, see Write your new resource model definition.

 Code an entry point file